 Field Naturalist Certificate Program

 Become a certified Mass Audubon Field Naturalist!
 During the 11-week Field Naturalist Certificate (FNC) Program, you'll gain in-depth knowledge of organismal groups and how they are connected while taking part in field research, monitoring, and communication training.

 Mass Audubon Certified Field Naturalists will make a difference in their community through volunteer service projects that support our local natural resources.
 Upon successful completion of the classes, fieldwork, and volunteering component, you will receive certification, signifying your expertise as a Field Naturalist.

-Due to COVID-19, the fall session of the FNC program will be conducted as an online/in-person hybrid course.
-Lectures will be held online, supplemented by in-person field days in Central and Eastern Massachusetts facilitated in small groups.
-Participants will be required to wear masks and practice social distancing.
+The FNC program is conducted as an online/in-person hybrid course.
+Lectures are held online, supplemented by in-person field days in Central and Eastern Massachusetts facilitated in small groups.